TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 ## Methods and Results
 ### Experiment 1: Standalone Language Model
 To look at the components of the SM individually, we first tested the LM on the ground-truth attributes of RPM puzzles: *shapes, colour, size* and *angle*.
 This experiment is done to assess the capabilities of the Language Model to solve the RPM with perfect information.
-For the Language Model FlanT5 was chosen, because it is the largest, freely available open-source model, it does not require an API key, and it is trained on chain-of-thought.
-This means that it can reason about logical problems quite well [[4]](#flant5).
-Several sizes of the FlanT5 model were used.
+For the Language Model FlanT5 [[4]](#flant5) was chosen, because it is the largest, freely available open-source model.
+It has been shown that large models (multiple billions of parameters) can develop emergent abilities, abilities not present in smaller models [[10]](#emergent).
+By using a large model like FlanT5 it is more likely that it possesses the ability to solve logical problems through language.
+Additionally, FlanT5 does not require an API key, and it is trained on chain-of-thought.

 As shown in Table 2, the number of parameters in the LM is highly important in its understanding of logical problems, the XL model having nearly double the accuracy of the L model.
 We would have also liked to use the XXL version, although with its 11B parameters, it did not fit on the LISA cluster.
 FlanT5's performance drop from XL to L suggests that using even fewer parameters would not yield worthwhile results.
 Informal testing on the base (220M) and small (60M) versions of FlanT5 showed exactly that, and thus they were not investigated further.